Geniusyingmanji/Geniusyingmanji.github.io/_pages/about.md

 Hi there 👋👋 !
 My name is Ivan Zhou(周奕帆), I will enter [Shanghai Jiao Tong University(SJTU)](https://en.sjtu.edu.cn/) to start my postgraduate life this September.
 Wish me good luck!

-My research interest includes natural language processing and computer vision, now I'm trying my best to explore it.
+My research interest includes 3D computer vision and LLM, now I'm trying my best to explore.

 🌟 I’m open to any possible discussions or collaborate opportunities.
 If you’re interested in working with me, don’t hesitate to drop me an email!